hillerlab/TOGA/README.md

 ### Troubleshooting

 TOGA's configure script automatically tries to install all dependencies.
-If you encounter error messages related to these three depenedencies, please see below for help.
+If you encounter error messages related to these three dependencies, please see below for help.

 1) BerkeleyDB (database itself and python package)
 2) XGBoost